 Have a Lawyer Resolve Lease Disputes

-Unfortunately, even tenants who have signed airtight lease agreements damage property and fail to pay rent from time to time.
-Making matters worse, Coronavirus has caused 31% of tenants to be unable to make rent payments.
+Unfortunately, even tenants who have signed airtight lease agreements could damage property or fail to pay rent from time to time.
 LegalShield is here to help you deal with tenant matters.
 Here are some important steps to take when dealing with troublesome renters.

 - Review the lease and keep records of all actions you take

 - Know the laws in your state and be sure to meet your obligations as a landlord, including those listed in the lease.

 - Send a notice of late rent that meets the terms of your rental agreement

 - Send a pay or quit notice (the first step in most eviction processes) with legal help.

 - File for eviction with help from a lease attorney.

 In many states, tenants have substantial legal protections, and running afoul of tenants’ rights can land you in hot water.
 If you’re unsure about how to handle a dispute, join LegalShield and our attorneys can guide you.
 In more serious situations, your attorney can get involved directly to negotiate a positive resolution.